 The performance of the welfare state is less convincing when it comes to equal opportunities.
 The percentage of young people in neither education nor employment is persistently high, pointing to the difficulties in transitioning between the education system and the labor market.
 Furthermore, some groups or territorial units are discriminated against and marginalized.
 The so-called second-generation immigrants, especially those living in the suburbs, as well as less vocal groups in declining rural regions feel excluded from broader French society: abandoned to their fate, their situations combine poor education and training, unemployment and poverty.
-Except for the measures on elementary schools in socially disadvantaged areas, the new administration has not yet tackled these problems and will need more time to do so.
+In addition to the measures on elementary schools in socially disadvantaged areas, the new administration has developed a new strategy which tends to emphasize training and actions that favor work placement rather than financial support.
+For instance, the 2019 budget foresees a mere 0.6% increase of social transfers in contrast with the 1.6% rate of inflation.